A desingularization of the moduli space of rank 2 Higgs bundles over a curve: A proof of Theorem

-We first show that there is a birational morphism $\rho:\bK\to\bS$ that extends $\rho'$.
-By GAGA and Riemann's extension theorem, it is enough to show that $\rho'$ can be extended to a continuous map with respect to the usual complex topology.
-Note that $\bM_2=\bR\git SL(2)$ for some irreducible normal quasi-projective variety $\bR$, which was proved by C. Simpson.
-Here $\bR$ is a fine moduli scheme of a moduli functor (See the previous subsection or \cite{Sim} for more details).
-Luna's slice theorem tells us that for each point $x\in\bM_2\setminus\bM_2^s$, there is an analytic submanifold $W$ of $\bR$ whose quotient by the stabilizer $H$ of a point in both $W$ and the closed orbit represented by $x$ is analytically equivalent to a neighborhood of $x$ in $\bM_2$.
-Further, Kirwan's desingularization $\widetilde{W}\git H$ of $W\git H$ is a neighborhood of the preimage of $x$ in $\bK$ by construction.
-By Proposition \ref{key of construction of morphism}, our strategy for the proof is to construct a nice family of semistable Higgs bundles of rank $4$ parametrized by $\widetilde{W}$ by successive applications of elementary modifications of Higgs bundles, beginning with the family of rank $2$ Higgs bundles parametrized by $W$, which comes from the universal object over $\bR$.
-Then we get a morphism $\widetilde{W}\to\bS$ because $\bS$ is the fine moduli scheme.
-Since this is invariant under the action of $H$, we have a morphism $\widetilde{W}\git H\to\bS$.
+\begin{prop} There is a birational morphism $\rho:\bK\to\bS$ that extends $\rho'$ \end{prop} \begin{proof} The strategy of the proof is similar to that of \cite{KL}.
+By GAGA theorem and Riemann's extension theorem (\cite[4.10]{Mum76}), it is enough to prove that $\rho'$ is extended to a continuous map with respect to the usual complex topology.
+Note that $\bM_2=\bR\git \SL(2)$ for some irreducible normal quasi-projective variety $\bR$ mentioned in \S\ref{Kirwan's desingularization}.
+Here $\bR$ is a fine moduli scheme of a moduli functor (See \S\ref{Kirwan's desingularization} or \cite{Sim} for more details).
+Luna's slice theorem tells us that for each point $x\in\bM_2\setminus\bM_2^s$, there is an analytic submanifold $W$ of $\bR$ such that $W/H$ is analytically equivalent to a neighborhood of $x$ in $\bM_2$, where $H$ is the stabilizer of a point in the intersection of $W$ and the closed orbit represented by $x$.
+Further, we can see that Kirwan's desingularization $\widetilde{W}\git H$ of $W\git H$ is a neighborhood of the preimage of $x$ in $\bK$.
+By Proposition \ref{key of construction of morphism}, it is sufficient to construct a nice family of semistable Higgs bundles of rank $4$ parametrized by $\widetilde{W}$ by successive applications of elementary modifications of Higgs bundles, beginning with a family of rank $2$ Higgs bundles parametrized by $W$, which comes from the universal family over $X\times\bR$.
+Then we get a classifying morphism $\widetilde{W}\to\bS$ because $\bS$ is the fine moduli scheme.
+Since this is invariant under the $H$-action, we have an induced morphism $\widetilde{W}\git H\to\bS$.
 Therefore, $\rho'$ is extended to a neighborhood of the preimage of $x$ in $\bK$.
+The detail of the construction of the morphism $\widetilde{W}\to\bS$ can be found in \S\ref{middle stratum}--\S\ref{D2 cap(D1 cup D3) stratum}. \end{proof}